llpeterson/data/multimedia.md

 would work just fine for interactive videoconferencing.

+### Adaptive Video

+Because encoding schemes like MPEG allow for a trade-off between the bandwidth consumed and the quality of the image, there is an opportunity to adapt a video stream to match the available network bandwidth.
+This is effectively what video streaming services like Netflix do today.

+For starters, let's assume that we have some way to measure the amount of free capacity and level of congestion along a path, for example, by observing the rate at which packets are successfully arriving at the destination.
+As the available bandwidth fluctuates, we can feed that information back to the codec so that it adjusts its coding parameters to back off during congestion and to send more aggressively (with a higher picture quality) when the network is idle.
+This is analogous to the behavior of TCP, except in the video case we are actually modifying the total amount of data sent rather than how long we take to send a fixed amount of data, since we don't want to introduce delay into a video application.

+In the case of video-on-demand services like Netflix, we don't adapt the encoding on the fly, but instead we encode a handful of video quality levels ahead of time, and save them to files named accordingly.
+The receiver simply changes the file name it requests to match the quality its measurements indicate the network will be able to deliver.
+The receiver watches its playback queue, and asks for a higher quality encoding when the queue becomes too full and a lower quality encoding when the queue becomes too empty.

+How does this approach know where in the movie to jump to should the requested quality change?
+In effect, the receiver never asks the sender to stream the whole movie, but instead it requests a sequence of short movie segments, typically a few seconds long (and always on GOP boundary).
+Each segment is an opportunity to change the quality level to match what the network is able to deliver.
+(It turns out that requesting movie chunks also makes it easier to implement *trick play*, jumping around from one place to another in the movie.)
+In other words, a movie is typically stored as a set of N $$\times$$ M chunks (files): N quality levels for each of M segments.

+There's one last detail.
+Since the receiver is effectively requesting a sequence of discrete video chunks by name, the most common approach for issuing these requests is to use HTTP.
+Each chuck is a separate HTTP GET request with the URL identifying the specific chunk the receiver wants next.
+This general approach is called *HTTP adaptive streaming*.

 ## Audio Compression (MP3)

 Not only does MPEG define how video is compressed, but it also defines a